Cghlewis/data-mgmt-ed-research-book/_book/08-style-guide.md

   - Instead of naming gender `q1`, name it `gender`
   - If a variable is a part of a scale, consider using an abbreviation of that scale plus the scale item number (`anx1`, `anx2`, `anx3`)
     - Not only does this allow you to easily associate an item with a scale, but it also allows you to programatically select and manipulate scale items (for example, sum all items that start with "anx")
 - If you have used the question/scale before, consider keeping the variable name the same across projects.
 This can be very useful if you ever want to combine data across projects.
+It also allows you to easily reuse code snippets across projects (e.g., for scoring a measure).
+- Choose standard abbreviations or phrases to denote the types of variable you are working with (standard score = `ss`).
+Using controlled vocabularies improves interpretation and also makes data exploration and manipulation easier [@riederer_column_2020].
 - Be consistent with delimiters and capitalization.
 Follow an existing naming convention.
 Most programming languages are case sensitive so consider this when choosing a convention that is feasible for your workflow.
   - Snake case (scale_sum) – preferred method for variable names
     - While pascal case and camel case are also options, the use of underscores helps more clearly delineate relevant pieces of metadata in your variable names